nixworks/public/news/2009/08/12/README.md

 ##### German
 ### [ German CDU politician Vera Lengsfeld attracts controversy for displaying a photo of Angela Merkel in a revealing gown without the authorisation of the Chancellor. ](/news/2009/08/12/german-cdu-politician-vera-lengsfeld-attracts-controversy-for-displaying-a-photo-of-angela-merkel-in-a-revealing-gown-without-the-authorisa.md)
-_Context: Chancellor, Vera Lengsfeld, German, Christian Democratic Union, Angela Merkel_
+_Context: Angela Merkel, Chancellor, German, Christian Democratic Union, Vera Lengsfeld_

 ##### Lubna al-Hussein
 ### [ Lubna al-Hussein, the Sudanese woman facing forty lashes for wearing trousers in public, is prevented from leaving the country for a trip to Lebanon, where she was to take part in a televised talk-show about women's issues. ](/news/2009/08/12/lubna-al-hussein-the-sudanese-woman-facing-forty-lashes-for-wearing-trousers-in-public-is-prevented-from-leaving-the-country-for-a-trip-t.md)
-_Context: Sudan, Lubna al-Hussein, Lebanese_
+_Context: Lebanese, Lubna al-Hussein, Sudan_

 ##### Diego Len Montoya Snchez
 ### [ Diego Len Montoya Snchez, Norte Valle Cartel leader, pleads guilty to drug, murder and racketeering charges. ](/news/2009/08/12/diego-leon-montoya-sanchez-norte-valle-cartel-leader-pleads-guilty-to-drug-murder-and-racketeering-charges.md)
-_Context: racketeering, murder, Norte Valle Cartel, Diego Len Montoya Snchez_
+_Context: murder, Norte Valle Cartel, Diego Len Montoya Snchez, racketeering_

 ##### Roman Catholic Church
 ### [ The Roman Catholic Church is expresses "unease" and "mortification" over revelations surrounding the private life of Italian Prime Minister Silvio Berlusconi. ](/news/2009/08/12/the-roman-catholic-church-is-expresses-unease-and-mortification-over-revelations-surrounding-the-private-life-of-italian-prime-minister.md)